OZTaekOppa/FastaHandler/README.md

 Modules:
 Multi2Single    		| m2s   	Convert a multi-fasta (multiline) into a single-line fasta.
+Gfa2Fasta	    		| g2a   	Convert a gfa (Graphical Fragment Assembly) into a single-line fasta.
 RenameId        		| rid   	Rename prefix IDs and headers.
 PrefixRename    		| prn   	Rename prefix IDs and headers with a user’s input.
 PrefixSelectRename      	| psr   	Rename prefix IDs and headers with a user’s input (Only).